 There comes a time when you realize you are tired, too tired to control the uncontrollable, tired of your life being a never-ending to do list, tired of living the same day over and over again, tired of fighting negative that cause guilt and anxiety.
 The day you surrender and realize that if nothing changes, well, nothing changes, that will be the first day of your new life.

 If today is that day, I want you to know that you will never regret it.
 I want you to know that you don’t even need to know how to make the change.
 All you need to do today is make the decision to take back your power: Starting living instead of merely surviving.
 For me this has become a familiar task – I tore down my prison walls and I’m ready to help you do the same.
 It’s a taste of freedom so sweet that you will never believe you lived any other way.
 You don’t need to know how to get there, just know you will get there, and I will help.
 This is my promise to you.
-Schedule a call with me today and start your journey of becoming happiness.
+Schedule a call with me today and start your journey of becoming your true self.